 - Arrange and share any gifts.
 Most people who served remain patriotic so they might be touched with a patriotic item, such as a flag or note of appreciation from a leader.
 Many members of Congress and their staff enjoy writing general “thank you for your service” notes to their constituents – but they may only do it if they find out about a veteran living in their community.
 So a friend or loved one could alert these leaders and see if they would be willing to contribute something.

 - Don’t say anything, or at least not too much.
 Sometimes just one’s presence can help someone feel comfortable.
-The client may be in pain or overly fatigued and may not have much energy for detailed conversation.
+The patient may be in pain or overly fatigued and may not have much energy for detailed conversation.
 But they may appreciate that you’re there at this challenging time for them.

 - Compare military stories.
 If you’ve served, they may enjoy hearing what you saw and did.
 The same is likely true if you have had family members or close friends who have served.
 Members of the military have their own traditions, rivalries an loyalties, so someone who may have served decades ago may still like swapping stories with some more recent military members.